graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 import { buildSubgraphSchema } from "@apollo/subgraph";
 import { parse } from "graphql";
 import { createYoga } from "graphql-yoga";
+// @ts-expect-error
+import typeDefs from "./typeDefs.graphql" with { type: "text" };

 const users = [
   {